Project

 `Module#const_get` does not accept symbol with nested name

-Added by sawa (Tsuyoshi Sawada) almost 8 years ago.
-Updated about 4 years ago.
+Added by sawa (Tsuyoshi Sawada) over 8 years ago.
+Updated almost 5 years ago.

 Status: